Skip to main content

 Types of parcel maps

-The 2D overlay is the most commonly used type of overlay.
-It involves a 2D image in the form of a .jpg, .jpeg,.png or .svg file.
+The 2D underlay is the most common.
+It is a 2D image in .jpg, .jpeg, .png, or .svg format.

 Large files